 Some of the national programs listed include:

 On that listing page you can also find programs that are state-specific.
 One program that is available in each state is the Telecommunications Equipment Distribution Program (sometimes called TEDP).
-This program provides service dogequipment and devices to low-income individuals with hearing and vision loss.
+This program provides equipment and devices to low-income individuals with hearing and vision loss.
 The name of the program varies by state.
 For example in Alabama it is the Alabama Telecommunications Access Program (ATAP) and is split up by county.

 Along with these national and state programs, we also have a list of Camps and Scholarships for children with hearing loss.
 Know of any programs we missed?
 Leave us a message in the comments, or send an e-mail to info@needymeds.org.